NeuroTechX/ntx_slack_archive/devices.md

  >Indeed, he did a nice project with the Muse and JS. sidksv wanna talk about what you did and the language behind it.

+5/1/2017 5:16 PM

+ **sidksv** :

+ >For my project MindPainter I use muse sdk along with nodejs <http://socket.io|socket.io> and es6 js connected to mongodb.
+For the visualization is canvas webgl.